IIIF/training/iiif-5-day-workshop/day-one/iiif-introduction.md

 * Ability to contextualize images from across collections and institutions
 * Actively engage with images - deep zoom, pan, annotate
 * Combine images from across the world in one space
-* Be free to use the image viewer of your choice
+* Be free to use the image viewer of choice
 * Cite and Share work - confidence in stable image URLs

 **What do institutions want and/or need?**